psychemedia/island-storynotes/de Godeton - Pepperpot.md

 TO DO

 In bygone days the south side of the island obtained an unenviable notoriety from the behaviour on these occasions of the people living on the coast strip.
-The ingenious Mr. J. Sturch, of Newport, writing on the Isle of Wight in 1756, says : —
+The ingenious Mr. J. Sturch, of Newport, writing on the Isle of Wight in 1756, says: —

-" The Country People, of the meaner Sort, have for many years been too much accustomed to make a barbarous Advantage of these Misfortunes, plundering and carrying off the Merchants Effects in a most unjust and infamous Manner," adding — " of late this savage Practice has been much suppressed."
+"The Country People, of the meaner Sort, have for many years been too much accustomed to make a barbarous Advantage of these Misfortunes, plundering and carrying off the Merchants Effects in a most unjust and infamous Manner," adding — " of late this savage Practice has been much suppressed."
 3

 Albin, writing in 1795, tells us " The inhabitants are usually more intent on plundering* than on affording assistance to the distressed and shipwrecked mariner."
 A year later, Tomkins, in his Tour of the Island, refers " to an inhuman stratagem practised by the inhabitants of Chale " — adding that it has too much the air of fiction to be seriously credited — " on every stormy night the unwary mariner is allured to his destruction by fixing a lantern to the head of an old horse, one of whose legs had been previously tied up.
 The limping gait of the animal gave the lantern a kind of motion, exactly similar to that of a ship's light, and led the deceived pilot on these fatal rocks, to fall a prey to merciless plunderers."